 What to wear for your winter trip to Iceland

-I followed the general advice on the internet which was to layer up, but didn’t go mad with technical outdoor wear.
-On days when we were sightseeing around Reykjavik I wore a long sleeved thermal top (from Marks & Spencer, nothing flash) with a Gap merino wool jumper on top.
+I followed the general advice on the internet which was to layer up, but I didn’t go mad with technical outdoor wear.
+On days when we were sightseeing around Reykjavik, I wore a thin, long-sleeved thermal top with a merino wool jumper on top.

 On my lower half I wore cheap but warm fleece-backed tights from Primark with leggings over the top and a skirt.
 I did invest in a good coat (mine was from Didriksons) and warm waterproof boots (mine are Merrell – I still wear them all the time in UK winters).
 Add a hat, fleecy neckwarmer and gloves and I was nice and warm and still felt city-break appropriately dressed rather than like I was off to scale Everest.

 On our excursion days to the Golden Circle and Southern Iceland I added a fleece underneath my big coat (but didn’t really need it) and wore thermal leggings (Uniqlo) underneath fleece-lined waterproof trousers.
 I also had to go swimsuit shopping (horror!) for the Blue Lagoon.

 Anything else I should pack for Iceland in winter?